Posted on

 Meadowland (Song of the Plains)

-Meadowland (Song of the Plains) is number K208-A. Sang by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
-Song was composed by Viktor Gusev and Lev Knipper.
+Meadowland (Song of the Plains) is number K208-A. Sung by The Red Army Choir of the USSR and conducted by Alexander Vasilyevich Alexandrov.
+The song was composed by Viktor Gusev and Lev Knipper.

 You can download the MP3 here or listen to it below.